 Steps to recover the GRUB

 To recover GRUB, you will need a live USB of the Linux system which you are trying to restore, i.e., you will need an Ubuntu 18.04 x64 live USB to recover Ubuntu 18.04.
 Once you get the USB, boot into it and choose the “Try Ubuntu” option.
-When it boots into Live USB, follow the below steps:
+When it boots into Live USB, follow the steps below (Ubuntu grub repair):

 sudo apt-add-repository PPA:yannubuntu/boot-repair